theIvanR/lmstudio-unlocked-backend/README.md

+# Important Update: It seems like in the newest version of lmstudio (0.3.39) the devs have changed the backend behavior.
+LM studio now checks hardware and throws an error in the actual application by saying "Error surveying Hardware".

+Recommended action: install older version.
+Actively being investigated!

+---
 # LM Studio Unlocked Backend

 **Premise:** the developer team said it wouldn't work. we did it anyway and built our own **unofficial** backends for LM Studio — patched `llama.cpp` backends that let LM Studio run on much wider / older hardware.